ganeshkbhat/keyvalue-jsondb/README.md

 - Unsanitized String Interpretation
   - issues due to Unsanitized strings especially when using using `eval()`, `child_process.exec()` with user-provided input, or similar mechanisms.
-  - This is similar to classic SQL injection vulnerability, but for code execution.
+  - this is similar to classic SQL injection vulnerability, but for code execution.
 - Never eval() or Dynamically Execute Unsanitized String Data
 - Binary Data Handling
   - uses the binary data to construct system commands or file paths without proper validation, it could be exploited